Admissions information and procedure

 Dutch International Primary & Secondary Schools are state funded and therefore have to comply to strict regulations on admission of students.

 Students between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:

-1) The student has a non-Dutch nationality (or: also a non-Dutch nationality) and has a parent that is working in The Netherlands (or in a Dutch border region) for a limited time.
+1) The student has a non-Dutch nationality (or: also a non-Dutch nationality) and has a parent that is working in The Netherlands (or in a Dutch border region) for a definite time.

 2) The student has the Dutch nationality and has lived and gone to school abroad for at least two years because a parent was stationed abroad.

-As the pupils come from all over the world and many different educational systems, class sizes are kept small to allow teachers to better meet the needs of a wide range of abilities within the classroom.
+As students come from all over the world and many different educational systems, class sizes are kept small to allow teachers to better meet the needs of a wide range of abilities within the classroom.
 The policy of IPSAlmere is to place students according to their age.
 The first six weeks are regarded as an evaluation period to determine if class placement or placement within our school is indeed the appropriate learning environment for your child.

 If you have interest in placement*, please fill in our Inquiry Form.
 The school will confirm the receipt of the inquiry form as soon as possible.

 * ADMISSION POLICY FOR CHILDREN WITH SPECIAL NEEDS AND LEARNING SUPPORT

 - Reports and relevant testing details need to be supplied before admission.

 - Details of the child’s difficulties/requirements need to be clarified and discussed with the Learning Support Coordinator before admission.